For more details on the relevance of these ratios, please see this How Much Is Needed To Be Wealthy - The NUMBER.

 Currently, our only debt is our home mortgage.
 Since we retired, we have not made our usual 4% principal payment in January.
-We will wait for the market to recover slightly before selling some investments to cover this payment and the recovery didn't happen.
+We were waiting for the market to recover before selling some investments to cover this payment and the recovery didn't happen.

 1. Continue to maintain an Investment Income to Salary ratio > 0.8. (off track)

 2. Maintain a Savings to Salary ratio of 20. (off track)